 An established English-language term used in conjunction with acquisitions.
 Due diligence refers to an appropriate and thorough investigation, audit or review conducted prior to an acquisition and includes all the analyses and examinations that the purchaser deems necessary to carry out before making the deal.

 EAKR Aloitusrahasto Oy

 Finnish Industry Investment Ltd's 100%-owned subsidiary.
+Environmental, Social and Governance; issues relating to

 ESG